Upper-School American Government

 - Autobiography of Benjamin Franklin, Franklin

 *Required materials are not included in the purchase of the course.

 Christopher Marchand is a music pastor and priest at Epiphany Church in Peoria, Illinois, serving in the Anglican Church of North America.
-He holds a Master of Theological Studies and a Master of Arts in Music Ministry from Garrett Evangelical Theological Seminary.
+He holds a Master of Theological Studies and a Master of Arts in Music Ministry from Garrett-Evangelical Theological Seminary.
 A former headmaster and teacher at Aletheia Classical Christian School, he has taught humanities, history, science, and government courses.
-He is married to Elisa and they have four children, three boys and a girl.
-The author of Celebrating the 12 Days of Christmas: a guide for churches and families and producer of the blog/podcast PostConsumer Reports, he loves discussing anything related literature, film, music, art, or tennis. firstname.lastname@example.org
+He is married to Elisa, and they have four children: three boys and a girl.
+The author of Celebrating the 12 Days of Christmas: a Guide for Churches and Families and producer of the blog/podcast PostConsumer Reports, Christopher loves discussing anything related literature, film, music, art, or tennis. firstname.lastname@example.org

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.